Early history of fantasy: The Enlightenment

+This era, however, was notably hostile to fantasy.
+Writers of the new types of fiction such as Defoe, Richardson, and Fielding were realistic in style, and many early realistic works were critical of fantastical elements in fiction.
+Aside from a few tales of witchcraft and ghost stories, very little fantasy was written during this time.
+Even children's literature saw little fantasy; it aimed at edifying and deplored fairy tales as lies.

 Romanticism

 Romanticism, a movement of the late eighteenth and early nineteenth century, was a dramatic reaction to Rationalism, challenging the priority of reason and promoting the importance of imagination and spirituality.
 Its success in rehabilitating imagination was of fundamental importance to the evolution of fantasy, and its interest in medieval romances providing many motifs to modern fantasy.

 In the later part of the Romantic tradition, in reaction to the spirit of the Enlightenment, folklorists collected folktales, epic poems, and ballads, and brought them out in printed form.
 The Brothers Grimm were inspired in their collection, Grimm's Fairy Tales, by the movement of German Romanticism.
 Many other collectors were inspired by the Grimms and the similar sentiments.
 Frequently their motives stemmed not merely from Romanticism, but from Romantic nationalism, in that many were inspired to save their own country's folklore: sometimes, as in the Kalevala, they compiled existing folklore into an epic to match other nation's; sometimes, as in Ossian, they fabricated folklore that should have been there.
 These works, whether fairy tale, ballads, or folk epics, were a major source for later fantasy works.

 Despite the nationalistic elements confusing the collections, this movement not only preserved many instances of the folktales that involved magic and other fantastical elements, it provided a major source for later fantasy.
 Indeed, the literary fairy tale developed so smoothly into fantasy that many later works (such as Max Beerbohm's The Happy Hypocrite and George MacDonald's Phantastes) that would now be called fantasies were called fairy tales at the time they written.
 J. R. R. Tolkien's seminal essay on fantasy writing was titled "On Fairy Stories."